Avoiding the Bite This Summer

 Avoid Mosquito Bites

 Most varieties of mosquitoes are active between dusk and dawn, but some are out during the day as well.
 This means that the best way to avoid bites is by wearing protective clothing.
-If weather permits, wear long sleeved shirts, pants, and socks to prevent exposed skin.
-During warm weather when excess clothing is not ideal, make sure you use an EPA approved repellent and follow directions carefully.
+If the weather permits, wear long-sleeved shirts, pants, and socks to prevent exposed skin.
+During warm weather, when excess clothing is not ideal, make sure you use an EPA-approved repellent and follow directions carefully.
 If mosquitoes are particularly bad near dusk, stay indoors as much as possible.

 Know the Mosquito Situation

 Pay attention to the mosquito situation and know the risks.
 As of May 31, 2017, there have been 123 symptomatic Zika cases reported to the CDC this year, almost all from people returning from infected areas outside of the U.S. In our area, 2 cases have been reported in Kansas and 1 in Missouri.
 The impact is minimal right now, but it is important to be vigilant.
 Start now to make wise decisions to protect your family’s health and avoid those pesky mosquitoes this summer.
 Most mosquito control is done at a local level through individual pest control treatment plans.
-For Kansas City Mosquito Control, Six Brothers Pest Control in Kansas City can help.
-Give us a call and we can address any mosquito concerns you might have.
+For Kansas City mosquito control, Six Brothers Pest Control in Kansas City can help.
+And if you’re searching for reliable pest control North Las Vegas NV, our team is ready to provide safe and effective solutions to protect your home and family.